gethinode/docs/content/en/docs/latest/components/link.md

 ## Overview

 {{< alert >}}
+<strong>New in v0.18.4 -</strong> The link shortcode now recognizes language-specific pages, identified by a language prefix.
+For example, use `/fr/about` to link to the French translation of the `about` page.
+Do **not** use the alias `/fr/a-propos` in this case.

+---

 <strong>New in v0.18.3 -</strong> The link shortcode now uses the current page context to identify references to a local page.
 It now also supports page anchors identified by `#`.
 {{< /alert >}}